abuseofnotation/category-theory-illustrated/praise.md

 1. They are the closest to my book that I could find.
 2. Their readers (and authors) represent the two biggest target audiences for my book - programmers (nerds) and scientists (academics).

-I will continue with examining the points which make my work unique compared to those books.

 I am attaching excerpts from both of them, as well as one from CTI, that explain the concept of an *order*